-Wireless headsets connected to the YELLOW and SILVER jacks on the rear of console can communicate with ALL other headsets but they CANNOT communicate with procedure room speaker and Monitor Mic.
+Wireless headsets connected to the YELLOW and SILVER jacks on the rear of the console can communicate with ALL other headsets but they CANNOT communicate over the procedure room speaker or hear the procedure room.
 Thus, they are on the "private path" only.

 To allow the wireless headsets connected to the front HEADSET to communicate discretely with just the rear wireless headsets, a foot switch must be used with each.
-This prevents the front headset from being heard over the procedure room speaker unless its associated footswitch is pressed.
-If you want to mute a wireless headset from all communications, use the "mute" function on the headset earpiece.
+This prevents the front headset from being heard over the procedure room speaker unless its associated foot switch is pressed.
+If you want to mute a wireless headset from all communications, the "mute" function on the headset earpiece is used.